 In addition to practicing the asanas (poses) themselves, spending time in the accepting and nurturing environment of a quality yoga class can help to cultivate the feelings of rootedness and security that underlie root chakra balance.
 A good yoga teacher honors the efforts and progress of each student, regardless of ability or background, and makes each feel welcome and safe.

 Our modern world offers an abundance of distractions to pull our consciousness away from the earth and seems to present threats at every turn.
 It requires conscious effort to remain grounded and connected with our bodies and the larger world.
 The practice of yoga can not only help children to feel rooted in the world; it can guide them to greater awareness of their own needs and how to meet them.
 When children grow up with the tools to assess and address their own needs and physical, emotional, and psychological states, then they gain the freedom to develop into purposeful, loving human beings who can forge their own futures with confidence.

 Diane Campbell is the founder and instructor at Eugene Imagination Yoga.
-If you’re considering a yoga program for your school or other child-centered facility, click the link below to request a free demo class.
+Click the link below to learn about Eugene Imagination Yoga’s offerings.